swcurran/didwebvh-info/docs/did-rubric-evaluation.md

 - Verification methods use the [multikey](https://w3c-ccg.github.io/multikey/) format, enabling algorithm-independent public key representation.
 - The `method` parameter in the DID Log specifies the version of the `did:webvh` specification being used.
 - Each version of the `did:webvh` specification defines a fixed list of permitted cryptographic algorithms and suites.
-  - Version 1 permits the use of the Ed25519 2022 cryptographic suite for signatures and SHA2-256 for hashing.
+  - Version 1 permits the use of the `eddsa-jcs-2022` cryptographic suite for signatures (using `ed25519` keys) and SHA2-256 for hashing.
 - DID Controllers can migrate to newer cryptographic policies by updating the `method` field in a new log entry, referencing a newer version of the specification.
 - Future versions will extend support to additional signature suites and hash algorithms, enabling continuous evolution without breaking compatibility with prior entries.